 We deliver innovative yet practical solutions and we ensure that the model is executable.
 As a people-focused organisation ourselves, we care about your satisfaction and success.
 Furthermore we have the industry experience and business acumen to gain insights, draw connections and drive and deliver improvements.

-We value quality over quantity so we’re selective about our team.
-We don’t sacrifice our values.
+While our team comes from all different backgrounds, we are bound by our common drive to reduce inequity.
 We care about our culture, the work we produce and the solutions we create.
 We’re for sparking brighter futures for our clients and the societies in which we live.
-Is this you?

 For over two decades George has advised Not-For-Profit, Government and Commercial organisations in strategy, business models and system transformation.
 Entering the consultancy world on the back of having grown and sold a $100M private sector business, Spark’s clients consistently cite his aptitude for strong practicality, keen commerciality and a commitment to creating uniquely tailored approaches which render maximum practical benefit.
 Prior roles saw George as the National Lead Partner for Transformation at Grant Thornton, Program Director for the Department of Premier and Cabinet as well as Chairman and Non-Executive Director on a number of technology and service businesses.
 A proponent of tough love, George will stop at nothing in his quest to unearth fresh ideas for sustainable business models.
 In his spare time (outside of airport lounges) George can be found making a mess in the kitchen and cooking up a storm with his kids.